 Appropriately Uses Anti-Psychotic Medication

-This indicates the percentage of residents who were given antipsychotic medications.
-These medications are sometimes used for a variety of medical conditions, such as cognitive disorders.
+This tells you the percent of residents prescribed antipsychotic drugs.
+These drugs are sometimes used to treat several medical conditions, including cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents prescribed antianxiety medications.
-These drugs are commonly prescribed to residents experiencing depression or anxiety.
+This indicates the percentage of patients given antianxiety drugs.
+Antianxiety drugs are prescribed to patients experiencing depression and anxiety.

 Managing Depression Among Residents